 Steeped in history and lapped by the Mediterranean sea, Greece is home to some of the finest ingredients in the world.
 Sample them in a traditional Greek dish along with a glass of ouzo.

-Greece has long been a family holiday favourite with its beautiful blue waters, child-friendly beaches and abundance of flavour-packed fare.
-Make sure you sample all the country has to offer with our pick of delicious dishes…
+Greece has long been a family holiday favourite with its beautiful blue waters, child-friendly beaches and an abundance of delicious food made with fresh ingredients.
+Make sure you sample all the country has to offer with our pick of traditional dishes…

 Don’t leave Greece without trying…

 A mainstay of any Greek meal are classic dips such as tzatziki (yogurt, cucumber and garlic), melitzanosalata (aubergine), and fava (creamy split pea purée).
 But the delectable taramasalata (fish roe dip) is a must.
 This creamy blend of pink or white fish roe, with either a potato or bread base, is best with a drizzle of virgin olive oil or a squeeze of lemon.